ExistingPerson08/amyos-gnome/README.md

 **NOTE: A LOT OF THINGS AREN'T WORKING YET AND IT'S NOT EXACTLY THE SAME AS THE ORIGINAL AMY-OS**

-**THIS REPOSITORY IS NOW ARCHIVED** it's because this was just an experiment and since most things don't work and a large part of the code would have to be redone to work

 ## Base System

 - Built on latest Fedora